'BRICS bank' looks to local currencies as Russia sanctions bite

 The NDB stopped loans to Russia, but this did not prevent a Fitch downgrade in July 2022 and its dollar borrowing costs have spiked by more than others.

-A five-year $1.5 billion bond the NDB issued in April 2021 had a 1.125% coupon.
-Two years later, a $1.25 billion five-year bond had a 5.125% coupon.
+A five-year $1.5 billion bond the NDB issued in April 2021 had a 1.125 percent coupon.
+Two years later, a $1.25 billion five-year bond had a 5.125 percent coupon.
 That is more expensive than other multilateral development banks with similar credit ratings, S&P Global Ratings analyst Alexander Ekbom said.

 As a result of this risk premium, which Maasdorp put at about 25 basis points, the NDB has had to rein in new lending.